FMP Recruiting DO’s and DON’T’sReading time: 2 min

 DON’T have any typos or errors on your CV.

-Sorry guys, I know this makes us look like petty grammar Nazis.
+Sorry guys, I know this makes us look like petty, grammar Nazis.
 But we’re not.
-If you don’t take enough care to check the spelling or check that there aren’t any errors on your CV, why should we think your code or regular work tasks will be any different?
-A CV is a first impression, it should be spotless.
+If you don’t take enough care to check the spelling or check that there aren’t any errors on your CV, what’s to say you don’t have a similar disregard for your code or regular work tasks?
+So make sure it’s error-free.
+Read it out loud, ask someone to proofread it for you, etc. A CV is a first impression, it should be spotless.

 DO prepare.
 A lot.